johanley/postscript-notes/README.md

 * when finished, the `currentposition` is updated by the font to be in the desired position for the next letter
 * the update to the new position is a displacement dx and dy from the initial position that was originally passed
 * each glyph can have a different displacement
-* for English, dx&gt;0 and dy=0 (they flow left to right)
+* for English, dx&gt;0 and dy=0 (flow left to right)
-* for Arabic or Hebrew  dx&lt;0 and dy=0 (they flow right to left)
+* for Arabic or Hebrew  dx&lt;0 and dy=0 (flow right to left)
-* for vertical Chinese, dx=0 and dy&lt;0 (they flow top to bottom)
+* for vertical Chinese, dx=0 and dy&lt;0 (flow top to bottom)
 * for monospaced (fixed width) fonts, the displacement is the same for every glyph.
 Most fonts are not monospaced.

 Many fonts support fewer than 256 glyphs.
-In that case, the entry in the encoding vector is a special name `.notdef`.
+In that case, the encoding vector will have entries of `.notdef`.
 It can be repeated in many places in the encoding vector.
-If the system passes in a character code that corresponds to a .notdef entry, then the font is required to define a special glyph to act as a placeholder.
+If the system passes in a character code that corresponds to a `.notdef` entry, then the font is required to define a special glyph to act as a placeholder.
 This is the source of some weird characters that you sometimes see when the encoding is not correct in a system.